-Bio/Overview: JoLisa Hoover is a 2008 and 2014 Classroom Teaching Ambassador Fellow, who will work to provide overall team coordination and alumni engagement as a 2015 Washington Fellow.
-Hoover is from the Leander School District in Texas where she teaches fourth grade at River Ridge Elementary School.
+Bio/Overview: Hoover is from the Leander School District in Texas where she teaches fourth grade at Reed Elementary School.
+JoLisa Hoover is a 2008 and 2014 Classroom Teaching Ambassador Fellow, who worked on providing overall team coordination and alumni engagement as a 2015 Washington Fellow.
 Hoover's teaching career began in Bryan, Texas where she first taught middle school reading.
 She then taught second and fourth grade and served as an at-risk specialist.
 While teaching in Bryan, Hoover earned a master's degree in educational psychology from Texas A&M University and an endorsement in gifted and talented education.
 In 2005, Hoover relocated to the scenic Austin area to be closer to family and to teach in Leander Independent School District.

 Educational Values/Philosophy: One thing Hoover has learned since becoming a teacher in 1992, is that the most important lesson you teach is to inspire students to be persons of character and to love learning.
 Hoover teaches students that they can either be a lifter, someone who makes those around them better, or a leaner, someone who drags others down.